-CSO/Asthma UK Innovation Grants are now OPEN
+CSO/Asthma UK Innovation Grants are now CLOSED

 Applications will be accepted via the Chief Scientist Office (CSO) in Scotland.
 For more information and details on how to apply, please visit the CSO's Funding Calls website.

 Any specific queries should be addressed to Dr Alan McNair at the CSO.

 Key Dates for the 2018 CSO/Asthma UK Innovation Grants round: